All You Need To Know About Japan’s ‘Nengajo’ New Year’s Cards

 Share the season's greetings in traditional Japanese style

 Keep it simple or get creative – all you need is a postcard, a pen and your address book.

-The rise of electronic messaging services has naturally contributed to a continued fall in the number of nengajo sent each year, but it was estimated that Japan’s postal service delivered about 1,600 million new year’s cards on January 1, 2017.
-In other words — an average of 13 cards per person.
+The rise of electronic messaging services has naturally contributed to a continued fall in the number of nengajo sent each year, but it was estimated that Japan’s postal service delivered about two billion new year’s cards for 2020.
+In other words — an average of 15 cards per person.

 Who do I send a nengajo to?

 The question of who to send new year’s cards to may be as vexing an issue today as it was back then.
 The easy answer is “everyone you know,” but in practice, few people are so thorough.
 Since the purpose of the cards is to express your gratitude to relatives, friends, and colleagues who have helped you throughout the year, use that as your guide.
 They are also used to stay in touch with people you haven’t seen for a while.

 Since the purpose of the cards is to express your gratitude to relatives, friends, and colleagues who have helped you throughout the year, use that as your guide.

 If you receive a card from someone you haven’t sent greetings to, the rule goes that you should respond with a nengajo, too.

 There is an exception to that rule, however: don’t send a new year’s card to anyone who has had a death in the family during the year.
 Bereaved families will send out mourning postcards called mochuu hagaki (喪中はがき) in advance to let their contacts know that, in effect, they will not be celebrating at the end of the year.